YueLinHo/snarl/hdr/C#/_Readme.txt

-﻿SnarlConnector.cs contains the V41 API, which of this writing is the newest API and recommended for new applications.
-This is the only file needed to interface with Snarl from C#.
+﻿V42\SnarlInterface.cs contains the V42 API, which of this writing is the newest API and support from Snarl version 2.4.

+V41\SnarlConnector.cs contains the V41 API which is supported in Snarl version 2.3 and newer.
+If you don't need actions and want to make sure to work with Snarl 2.3, use this API.

+Only SnarlInterface.cs or SnarlConnector.cs is needed to use Snarl from C#.

-The "SnarlConnector project" folder contains the older V39 version, along with test project, UnitTest project etc. https://snarlwin.svn.sourceforge.net/svnroot/snarlwin/trunk/hdr/C%23/
+The "SnarlConnector test project" folder contains the older V39 version, along with test project, UnitTest project etc. https://snarlwin.svn.sourceforge.net/svnroot/snarlwin/trunk/hdr/C%23/